servazengin/github-final-project/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge
 We pledge to make participation in our community a harassment-free experience for everyone.

 ## Our Standards
-Examples of behavior that contributes to a positive environment include:
+Examples of behavior that contributes to a positive environment include using welcoming language and being respectful.
-- Being respectful
-- Accepting constructive criticism
-- Showing empathy

 ## Enforcement Responsibilities
-Project maintainers are responsible for clarifying standards.
+Community leaders have the right and responsibility to remove comments or other contributions that are not aligned to this Code of Conduct.

 ## Scope
-This Code of Conduct applies within all project spaces.
+This Code of Conduct applies within all community spaces.

-## Enforcement
+## Enforcement Guidelines
-Instances of abusive behavior may be reported to the community leaders.
+In instances of violations, community leaders will follow clear steps to determine appropriate outcomes and necessary measures.

 ## Attribution
-Adapted from the Contributor Covenant.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0.